The power of a dream

 Extending the dream

 The two brothers sent money back to their family in Italy who continued to experience the misery of poverty.
 Two more children were born after they left for Adelaide.
 In late 1951, Duilio sponsored another 2 brothers, Terzo and Luigi, to migrate to Australia.
 Duilio realised that his dream of settling in Australia could extend to his whole family and he promised his parents that he could find a home and a job for everyone if they migrated.
 Duilio’s father sold his share of the land in Loria to pay for the passage for the rest of the family to migrate to Australia.
-In 1955, his parents and six siblings, Prima, Sisto, Bruno, Graziano, Pio and Margherita arrived in Adelaide.
+In 1955, his parents and six siblings, Prima, Sisto, Bruno, Liliana, Graziano, Pio and Margherita arrived in Adelaide.
 His parents were in their early 50s when they arrived.

 Duilio’s father worked at Holden’s Woodville and Duilio spent a day showing his father what to do on the production line.
 Two brothers became carpenters, two others worked in the building industry as a bricklayer and with concrete and Luigi worked with Duilio.
 The family lived in a house that Galdino, Terzo and Luigi had bought at Maylands and the block was large enough to subdivide which enabled Duilio to build a new house for his parents later on.